 In China, where integrative Western medicine-Traditional Chinese medicine hospitals exist, many cases of people who have fallen ill in the last few months have been treated with one or both forms of medicine.
 We don’t have that level of integrated medicine hospital here.
 We believe that Chinese medicine will be most useful for people in early stages of sickness, and/or if the conventional Western medical system is unable to help you.
 When applied quickly and correctly, Chinese medicine has a profound effect in improving conditions such as cough, fever, body aches, and digestive disruption.
 Contact us to set up a remote consult ASAP.

 We are committed to being there for our community, and look forward to us all getting through this in good health.

 Dear OHS Community,

 We have re-opened our doors on May 18.
 Acupuncture appointments have resumed!
 Remote appointments will continue for herbal consults or as needed.

 Our availability will be less than it was previously, to allow for spacing, cleaning, and a positive healing environment.

 In-person appointments are for people who need acupuncture treatments.
 Yes, this will result in physical contact between patient and practitioner.
 Please do not expect 6 ft distance to be maintained.

-The world is a different place now than 2 months ago, and we’ll have some new procedures in place:
+The world is a different place now than a few months ago, and we’ll have some new procedures in place: